Foo1-Sov4H/IL2232_Predict/README.md

     predict_v: result from PredictVelocity
   output: (predict_x, predict_y) , execution_time

-Before using PredictLocation, we need to determine the current state of the motion and this is done by comparing the slopes.
+Before using PredictLocation, we need to determine the current state by actr.Judgment function.